 A: Travelers who are not entering Korea as tourists and who have a valid visa are considered long-term stayers.

 Q: If I arrive and am diagnosed with COVID-19, can I stay in Korea after being treated?

 A: Yes, you can remain in Korea during your period of stay after being treated for COVID-19.
-Please note that the cost of treatment is based on reciprocity.
-For example, if your country of citizenship requires Koreans to pay 100% of the costs of COVID-19 treatment, Korea will follow the same policy for you.
+Please note that the cost of treatment is now the traveler’s responsibility as of February 2021.

 Q: If I cannot depart Korea due to not having an available flight or a sudden flight cancellation due to COVID-19 what can I do?